MattKevan/framed-image-generator/README.md

 # Cloudinary framed image generator

-Simple shell script to generate Etsy-ready framed and cropped product images from Cloudinary.
-The script will iterate through a batch of named and sequentially numbered images, generating a framed, full size and cropped version of each.
+Simple shell script to generate Etsy-ready artwork product images from Cloudinary.
+The script will iterate through batches of sequentially numbered images, generating framed, full size and cropped versions of each.

-Files will be output as Jpegs, no matter the source format.
+Files will be output as JPEGs.

 1. Upload product images to Cloudinary
 2. Run script